glotzerlab/hoomd-benchmarks/ARCHITECTURE.md

 `main` method that can be called by Python scripts and a `if __name__ == '__main__'` section to execute the benchmark with `python3 -m hoomd_benchmarks.benchmark_name`.

-To meat goal 5, `hoomd_benchmarks` defines a suite of tests that runs each benchmark with default parameters and provides a report.
+To meet goal 5, `hoomd_benchmarks` defines a suite of tests that runs each benchmark with default parameters and provides a report.
 Users that wish to perform specific studies (such as system size performance scaling) are welcome to implement their own protocols in their preferred language.